-MY HOMEGROWN CROP OF GARLIC GETS ME TO ALMOST FEBRUARY, and then it’s just not what it used to be.
+MY HOMEGROWN CROP OF GARLIC gets me to almost February, and then it’s just not what it used to be.
 You know how it goes—you’ve bought late-winter cloves that start to sprout and just don’t feel as firm or weigh what they did before time took its toll.
-I don’t have a perfect storage spot; considering that I do quite well.
+I don’t have a perfect storage spot; considering that, I do quite well.

 Like any bulb, garlic is a little particular about above-ground storage conditions.
-Once it’s fully cured, commercially grown garlic is stored at about 32 degrees and 65 percent humidity, and depending on the species and variety, may last six months or even longer.
-My very primitive basement—an old stone foundation, no heat except for the little bit given off by the furnace—is a bit too warm, but it’s all I have.
-The garlic hangs in mesh bags from the rafters (as do my onions).
+Once it’s fully cured, commercially grown garlic is stored in the dark at about 32 degrees and 65 percent humidity, and depending on the species and variety, may last six months or even longer.
+(The ideal range often recommended for garlic storage is cool and dry, from 32-50 and 60-70 percent humidity.)

-THIS YEAR I’M FREEZING a portion of my harvest, trying a few methods gathered from university extension services and my collection of preserving books.
+IN RECENT YEARS I’VE FROZEN a portion of my harvest, trying a few methods gathered from university extension services and my collection of preserving books.
 Important note:

 Even at below 40 degrees, such as in the refrigerator, you run the risk of harmful bacteria forming after about a week, including spores of Clostridium botulinum, the cause of botulism.
 Oil-packed peeled garlic sold in the market contains a preservative, such as citric acid.
 Achieving safe preservation this way is best left to commercial packers.